 Step 2.
 Drag and drop photos from Mac to folders in Files.

 Step 3.
-On your iPhone, open up Files app, go to Browse > On My iPhone.
-This is where all the photos and documents in Files app stored: on your iPhone internal storage.
+On your iPhone, open up Files, and go to Browse > On My iPhone.
+This is where all the photos and documents in Files are stored: on your iPhone's internal storage.

 Copy Mac photos to iOS Files App via iCloud: